SocketDotTech/socket-docs/docs/write-tests.md

 ### Setting up the test environment

-Your test contract should inherit from `DeliveryHelperTest`, which provides the infrastructure for simulating SOCKET Protocol's multi-chain messaging:
+Your test contract should inherit from `DeliveryHelperTest`, which provides the infrastructure for simulating SOCKET Protocol's multi-chain infrastructure:

 ```solidity
 function setUp() public {